LinLabNEU/reweight_pruning3/readme.md

 # Model

 The model architecture is based on the MobileNet V2.
 For more details, please refer to the mobilenet_v2.py file and the original paper.
 The pruned model is saved as cifar100_mobilenetv2.pt.
-It can achieve 80.15% accuracy satisfying the 80% accuracy requirement.
+It can achieve 80.01% accuracy satisfying the 80% accuracy requirement.

-total weights: 3905632, total number of zeros: 3012168, non-zeros: 893464, zero sparsity is: 0.7712\

 # Pruning method

 We use reweighted L1 pruning method to prune the model.
-The detailed method is shown in XXX.
+The detailed method is shown in training/reweighted_l1_prune.pdf.
 The code for the pruning is in the training directory.
 Basically, starting from a pretrained unpruned model which achieves 81.92% accuracy on CIFAR-100, we first try to decrease the L1 norm of this model with the reweighted L1 pruning method to make model sparse.
 Then we set the parameters under a threshold to zero (obtain the sparsity mask) and retrain the model.
 Note that during retraining, the zero parameters are not updated.

 To run the pruning: